 What Is Tomato Paste?

+Tomato paste vs puree differ mainly in thickness and concentration.
 Tomato paste is a thick cooking concentrate made of blended tomatoes.
-To make tomato paste, you cook tomatoes, then strain and recook them.
-This creates a thick, concentrated paste that has body and sweetness but less acidity than pureed tomatoes.
-Tomato paste is used as a thickening agent in many tomato soups, stews, sauces, or ground meat dishes like meatballs, meatloaf, or tacos.
+To make tomato paste, producers cook, strain, and recook tomatoes, creating a dense, concentrated paste with body and sweetness but less acidity than pureed tomatoes.
+Cooks commonly use tomato paste as a thickening agent in tomato soups, stews, sauces, and ground meat dishes like meatballs, meatloaf, or tacos.

 What is the difference between tomato puree and tomato paste?

-Tomato puree and paste are both made of cooked and blended tomatoes and are often used to add flavor and texture to soups, stews, and sauces.
+Both tomato puree and paste come from cooking and blending tomatoes, and cooks often use them to add flavor and texture to soups, stews, and sauces.
 However, there are some notable differences between tomato puree and paste.

 - Their consistency is different.
 Tomato paste has a thicker consistency than tomato puree.
-Tomato paste is a concentrated paste that needs to be spooned or squeezed out of a container.
+You need to spoon or squeeze tomato paste out of its container because it is a concentrated paste.
 Tomato puree is thinner and more liquid, like a blended sauce.
-Tomato puree is sometimes made of a mixture of tomato paste and water, while paste can be made from reduced puree.
+Producers sometimes make tomato puree by mixing tomato paste with water, while they make paste by reducing puree.

 - One is sweeter than the other.
 Tomato paste has a milder and sweeter flavor than puree, which has the more acidic taste of fresh tomatoes.

 - They’re used differently.
-You can use puree and paste interchangeably with a few adjustments, but tomato paste is usually reserved for thickening tomato sauces (like making a marinara sauce) or providing extra flavoring for pasta sauce or pizza sauce.
-Tomato puree is used to make many Italian sauces such as pizza sauce, and sauce-based condiments such as salsas or dips.
+You can use puree and paste interchangeably with a few adjustments, but cooks usually reserve tomato paste for thickening tomato sauces (like marinara) or adding extra flavor to pasta or pizza sauce.
+Chefs use tomato puree to make many Italian sauces such as pizza sauce, as well as sauce-based condiments like salsas or dips.

 How to substitute tomato puree and tomato paste